cloudfoundry/credhub-cli/README.md

-**Pivotal Cloud Foundry CredHub CLI helps you configure and interact with CredHub APIs.**
+**CredHub CLI helps you configure and interact with CredHub APIs.**

 ### Building the CLI: